fkgi/diameter/roundrobin/readme.md

 # Round-Robin Diameter debugger
 Round-Robin can accept or connect to specific Diameter peer node and connect Diameter connection.

-Round-Robin can send any Diameter request to peer node as client.
+Round-Robin can send any Diameter request to peer node.
 It make Diameter request message from received HTTP REST request, then send the message to peer node.
 It receive Diameter answer message, then make HTTP REST answer from received Diameter answer message.

-Round-Robin can receive any Diameter request from peer node as server.
+Round-Robin can receive any Diameter request from peer.
 It make HTTP REST request from received Diameter request message, then send the request to pre-configured HTTP server.
 It receive HTTP REST answer, then make Diameter answer message from received HTTP REST answer.